Circle patterns with obtuse exterior intersection angles: Introduction

+\begin{remark} The conditions \textbf{(C1)}, \textbf{(R1)} are motivated by spherical trigonometry.
+To be specific, \textbf{(C1)} is satisfied if and only if $\sum_{i=1}^3 \Theta(e_i)\leq \pi$ or $\Theta(e_1), \Theta(e_2), \Theta(e_3)$ are the three angles of a spherical triangle, and \textbf{(R1)} is satisfied if and only if $\sum_{i=1}^3 \Theta(e_i)\leq \pi$ or each side of the corresponding spherical triangle has length less than or equal to $\pi/2$.
+In this way one finds that \textbf{(C1)} is strictly wider than \textbf{(R1)}.
+See Proposition \ref{P-2-7} for details. \end{remark}

-As a corollary of Theorem \ref{T-1-4} and Theorem \ref{T-1-6}, we have the following result which is a special case of the Hyperideal Circle Patterns theorem proved by Rousset \cite{Rou} and Schlenker \cite{Schl}. \begin{theorem} Let $G$ be the 1-skeleton of a triangulation $\tau$ of a compact oriented surface $S$ of genus $g>1$.
-Suppose that there exists a function $\Theta:E\mapsto [0,\,\pi)$ such that
+As a consequence of Theorem \ref{T-1-2} and Theorem \ref{T-1-5}, we obtain the following result which is related to the Hyperideal Circle Pattern Theorem due to Schlenker \cite{Schlenker}. \begin{theorem} Let $\mathcal T$ be a triangulation of an oriented closed surface $S$ of genus $g>1$.
+Suppose that $\Theta:E\to [0,\pi)$ is a function satisfying

-whenever $e_1,e_2\cdots,e_s$ form a \textbf{pseudo-Jordan path} in $S$.
-Then there exists a hyperbolic metric $\mu$ on $S$ such that $(S,\mu)$ supports a circle pattern $\mathcal P$ with the {\it\textbf{primitive contact graph}} $G$ and the exterior intersection angles given by $\Theta$.
-Moreover, the pair $(\mu,\mathcal P)$ is unique up to isometry. \end{theorem} We say a circle pattern $\mathcal P$ on $(S,\mu)$ is \textbf{ideal} if it satisfies the following properties: $(i)$ $\mathcal P$ has the \textbf{primitive contact graph} isomorphic to the 1-skeleton of a cellular decomposition $\mathfrak D$ of $S$; $(ii)$ there is an one-to-one correspondence between the $2$-cells of $\mathfrak D$ and the interstices of $\mathcal P$; $(iii)$ each interstice of $\mathcal P$ consists of a point.
-Here an interstice of $\mathcal P$ is a connected component of the complement of the union of the corresponding open disks of $\mathcal P$.

-Using Theorem \ref{T-1-7}, we will give an alternative proof the following consequence obtained by Bobenko-Springborn \cite{Boben}.
-The result is closely related to Rivin's theorem on ideal hyperbolic polyhedra \cite{Rivin2}.